 A personal verification system can be used when the person and their identity document are not physically present.
 Digital identity verification can also be used to speed up identity verification, such as using electronic gates to scan passports at airports.

-Digital identity verification is a key step in opening an account and attracting a client.
-Once the applicant's identity is verified, financial institutions may conduct background checks to ensure that the applicant is not a scammer, criminal, bad actor or attempting to commit a scam.
+Digital identity verification is key to opening an account and attracting a client.
+Once the applicant's identity is verified, financial institutions may conduct background checks to ensure that the applicant is not a criminal attempting to commit a scam.

 A developer is your best friend